UnknownAuthority/SimpleTextEditor/README.md

 ## what's coming on next

-It needs a LOT  of changes to add making multiple files etc, that a normal text editor will do, that stuff is underway but progress will be slow since I have exams and school
+It needs a LOT  of changes to add things that a normal text editor will do, that stuff is underway but progress will be slow since I have exams and school